 This essentially means that the Radon-Nicodym theorem holds for $B$-valued measures.
 More precisely the Radon-Nicodym derivative $\mu/\lambda$ is represented by a $B$-valued function.
-Spaces having the RNP are for instance separable dual spaces and reflexive spaces, so in particular, Hilbert spaces.
+Spaces having the RNP are, for instance, separable dual spaces and reflexive spaces, so, in particular, Hilbert spaces.
 However, $L^1(K)$, $L^\infty(K)$, and $C(K)$, where $K$ is a compact set of $\RR$, do not have the RNP.

 Now, in order to apply to our case such a result, we should be able to completely characterize the dual of $BV^2([0,1],\RR)$, which represents at the moment an open problem \cite{MZ, Pauw}.
-Therefore we can not characterize the weak topology of our initial space.
+Therefore we cannot characterize the weak topology of our initial space.

-An other possibility to apply the previous duality result is to consider $BV^2([0,1],\R)$ as the dual of a Banach space $B$.
+Another possibility to apply the previous duality result is to consider $BV^2([0,1],\R)$ as the dual of a Banach space $B$.
 Then, by proving that it has the RNP and applying the duality result, we could characterize the weak* topology of $BV^2([0,1],\R)$.

 In fact, according to the characterization of the dual of Bochner spaces cited above, we could write $H^1([0,1],BV^2([0,1],\R))$ as the dual of $H^1([0,1],B)$.
-Unfortunately, $BV^2([0,1],\R)$ does not have the RNP as it is shown by the following example.
+Unfortunately, $BV^2([0,1],\R)$ does not have the RNP as is shown by the following example.

 We consider the following $BV^2([0,1],\RR)$-valued measure